 Baits and lures only work with the proper terminal tackle.
 When fishing for steelhead in the Great Lakes tributaries, you’ll need some clear 6 pound test monofilament fishing line, an assortment of micro split shot, and some salmon egg hooks in sizes 8 and 12.
-You’ll also need some small floats and some larger split shot so you can do some proper drift fishing.
+You’ll also need some small EZ Trout Floats and an a larger round split shot assortment so you can do some proper drift fishing.

 Depending on where you wet your line, you may be able to fish for steelhead in Great Lakes tributaries without ever getting wet.
 Putting on a pair of waders makes everything from finding to landing fish much easier though.
 In some of the smallest streams a pair of hip boots will work, but you’re much better off wearing a pair of insulated chest waders like the Hodgeman Caster Cleated Boot Foot waders.

 You can do without a fishing vest too, but I wouldn’t advise it.
 Searching through your pockets while you stand in the middle of a cold flowing stream isn’t my idea of a good time on the water.
 Being organized makes everything easier.
-It’s hard to recommend a vest.
+It’s tough to recommend a vest.
 You need to try a few on and figure out which one is right for you.
 That said, it’s hard to go wrong with the Fishpond Tech Pack.
-It’s the best vest around and sure to last a lifetime.
+It’s one of the best vests around and sure to last a lifetime.

-If you use maggots, you should pick up a bait puck.
+If you use maggots, you should pick up a Strike Master Bait Puck.
 They keep your bait alive and protect it.
 The last thing you want in your vest is a smashed plastic container, some saw dust, and a few dozens maggots crawling around.

-If you use minnows, you should think about picking up a Quick Minnow container They keep your minnows alive and accessible when you’re out on the water.
+If you use minnows, you should think about picking up a Bait Up Live Bait Container They keep your minnows alive and accessible when you’re out on the water.
 You don’t need to plunk your hand down into ice cold water trying to fish out a baitfish.
 You just flip the cap and a minnow drops right out into your hand.

 Some things that you cannot, or at least shouldn’t do without are polarized glasses, hemostats and snips.

 Polarized glasses cut the glare off the water and help you see the fish and your lure.
 They also protect your eyes from the sun’s rays along with any run away lures.
 If you’ve ever seen someone get hooked in the eyeball you’ll know what I mean.
-You can get a cheap pair of polarized glasses for as less than 10 dollars or you can shell out some more money and get a comfortable high quality pair from Costa that you can wear on every outing for the rest of your days.
+You can get a cheap pair of polarized glasses like these South Bend SBGS-1 or you can shell out some more money and get a comfortable high quality pair from Costa like these Harpoon Sunglasses that you can wear on every outing for the rest of your days.

 Hemostats are needed to get hooks out of the steelhead you catch quickly without doing undo harm to the fish.
 Hemostats make unhooking fish much easier.
 On really cold days, when using small hooks or when dealing with a deeply hooked fish, they are basically a necessity.
 Dr Slick scissor clamps are the best and they don’t cost the world.

 Snips are a no-brainer.
 I have gone fishing without snips a few times before.
 It was no fun.
 It felt like I had no brain.
-For years now I have kept a pair of snips pinned to my vest.
+For years now I have kept a pair of snips like these SAMSFX FISHING Line Clippers pinned to my vest.
 It has saved me a lot of hassle and probably saved my teeth too!